“A seed needs a fertile soil to grow.” ― Lailah Gifty Akita

 - Create Flow – We prefer continuous flow over irregular start-stops and bursts.
 Flow provides us shorter cycle times with lower cost of delay and higher motivation, lower variability, better quality, lower risk, and less overhead.
 Removing waste is one step, but for good flow we need to do more like: visualize the flow and queues, split/splice value, reduce batch size, reconfiguring process steps, limit and manage work in process, reduce rework, leveling out the workload, T-shaping, etc.

 - Establish Pull – One of the biggest wastes comes from pushing work into a system.
 It leads to high work in process causing task switching and inventory waste.
-A pull based system works backwards and is based on actual demand rather than forecasts.
+A pull based system works backwards and is based on actual need rather than forecasts.
 For instance, a team will only pick up new work when work at hand is completed, or in case of a blockage, when work in process limit (capacity) still allows for it.
 This repeats itself further upstream and prevents new work inserted into the system before old work flows out.

 - Pursuit Perfection – In lean the pursuit of perfection is the foundation for a mindset of continuous, relentless and never ending improvement.
 Many times when we address one problem, we tend to find new ones.
 Instead of letting this demotivate us, we should celebrate the improvement and be grateful for finding a new opportunity.
 As Vinci Lombardi ones said “Gentlemen, we will chase perfection, and we will chase it relentlessly, knowing all the while we can never attain it.
 But along the way, we shall catch excellence.”
 Most times this means a little better every day.
 Sometimes however, when we reach the limits of the path we chose, we need to transition to a path that takes us to a next level.
 For more details see the section on Kaizen, Kaikaku and Kakushin.